autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 ### **search priority**

-If a safe path with sufficient clearance for static obstacles cannot be generated forward, a backward search from the vehicle's current position is conducted to locate a suitable point for a pull out path generation.
+If a safe path with sufficient clearance for static obstacles cannot be generated forward, a backward search from the vehicle's current position is conducted to locate a suitable start point for a pull out path generation.

 During this backward search, different policies can be applied based on `search_priority` parameters: